In this article, you will learn how to submit one-off remuneration to DATEV via DATEV export with LODAS and wages and salaries.

 - Click on Generate export and select One-time compensations.

 - By clicking the Documents tab, you can send the created export to DATEV.
-The export automatically goes to DATEV and the person responsible for payroll receives an automatic email notification, if activated.Â
+The export automatically goes to DATEV and the person responsible for payroll receives an automatic email notification, if activated.

 If you use accounting groups, export the DATEV exports for each accounting group individually during preliminary payroll and transfer them to DATEV.
-Find out what to consider in this step in our article Using Accounting Groups With the DATEV Integration.Â
+You can find out what needs to be taken into account in our article Using Payroll Groups With the DATEV Integration.

 Export after the end of the month

 You can create the export after the previous month has ended (for example, you can create an export for April even if it is May).
 This gives customers more flexibility in completing their payroll, especially those whose payroll period corresponds to the calendar month.
-This function is available for all DATEV exports.Â
+This function is available for all DATEV exports.

 Administration in DATEV